liferay-search/liferay-docs/en/user/articles/10-managing-users/02-users-and-organizations/03-advanced-user-management.markdown

 | the article on
 | [Instance Settings](/documentation/user/-/knowledge_base/7-2/setting-up-a-virtual-instance).

-In production, you should always delete or disable the default administrator account to secure your portal.
+In sharepointion, you should always delete or disable the default administrator account to secure your portal.

 ## Gender